Impact

 Risk and Exploitability

-Execution requires an attacker to supply a malformed GIF to a user running 3ds Max, so the primary exploitation vector is a local or user‑initiated file import, although network‑shared files could also be used.
-The CVSS score of 7.8 indicates high severity, but the EPSS indicates a low probability of exploitation, and the vulnerability is not yet listed in CISA’s KEV catalog.
-Nevertheless, the ability to run arbitrary code warrants prompt remediation.
+Execution requires an attacker to supply a malformed GIF to a user running 3ds Max, so the primary exploitation vector is a local or user‑initiated file import, although files obtained over a shared network could also be used.
+The CVSS score of 8.4 indicates high severity, while the EPSS score of <1% suggests a low probability of exploitation at this time.
+The vulnerability is not listed in CISA’s KEV catalog.
+Based on the description, the likely attack vector is local file import or shared file access.

 OpenCVE Enrichment